Keyboard shortcuts

 has_capability(Me, Cap).

-The first query finds all residents of a block.
-The second finds blocks a user can visit from their current position.
+The first query finds all participants of a home.
+The second finds homes a user can visit from their current position via 1-hop links.

 8. IRC-Style Commands